plotly/plotly.github.io/_posts/plotly2/2016-08-12-range-slider-in-plotly-2.md

     - copy: "Next is adding your timescale button(s).
 If you're plotting a time series chart, it's important to set your times and dates in the proper format, otherwise this feature won't appear in your workspace.
 Refer to [this](http://help.plot.ly/date-format-and-time-series/) helpful page for more information."
     - copy: "After formatting your time and/or dates, click on the 'Timescale Buttons' subtab (it's just underneath the 'Range Slider' subtab) in the same 'Axes' section.
 Then click the blue '+Button' button."
       img: "![Timescale](../static/images/styling-and-customizing-graphs/timescale2.png)"
-    - copy: "You'll notice these two buttons will appear on your plot.
-The 'reset' button is there by default, and it's to reset your setting after you've clicked on a specific timescale button."
+    - copy: "Two buttons will appear on your plot.
+The 'reset' button is added by default to reset your slider range after you've clicked on a specific timescale button."
       img: "![Reset button](../static/images/styling-and-customizing-graphs/reset button3.png)"
     - copy: "The button next to it is the one you'll set up.
 We'll start with adding a timescale set for one year.
 Double-click on the field next to LABEL to add your own."
       img: "![First button](../static/images/styling-and-customizing-graphs/1 year2.png)"
-    - copy: "Click on the STEP field and select from the dropdown menu."
+    - copy: "Click on the STEP dropdown menu to change the timescale interval."
       img: "![Step](../static/images/styling-and-customizing-graphs/step2.png)"
     - copy: "For our 5-year timescale, we've chose the 'Year' as the STEP, and the number 5 as the COUNT.
 The STEPMODE has been selected to 'Backward'."
       img: "![5 years](../static/images/styling-and-customizing-graphs/5 years2.png)"